-- 4. Normally class preparations will range between two and three at any one time, except as mutually agreed between the administration and the faculty member, or as required for the needs of the program.
+4. Normally class preparations will range between two and three at any one time, except as mutually agreed between the administration and the faculty member, or as required for the needs of the program.
 The work load shall include an announced and posted schedule of five and one-half (5.5) conference hours per week when the faculty member is regularly available to the students.
-Conference hours are to be scheduled as no less than 30 minutes.
+Conference hours are to be scheduled at no less than 30 minutes.
 Faculty teaching one or more on-line or blended class may reduce the number of scheduled conference hours to five (5) per week.
-Conference hours are not counted as contact hours. - 5.
-Regular classes will be limited to thirty-five (35) students per faculty member excepting:
+Conference hours may also be reduced for some faculty teaching at extension sites per Article XIII, Section E. Conference hours are not counted as contact hours.

+5. Regular classes will be limited to thirty-five (35) students per faculty member excepting:

-Business Communications 24-student limit (ENG 1205 and ENG 2000) (without the option of adding students beyond 24)
+Business Communications 24-student limit

+(ENG 1205 and ENG 2000) (without the option of adding

+students beyond 24)